sertansenturk/symbtrdataextractor/README.md

 Currently the algorithm is able to:
 - Obtain the makam, usul, form, name and composer of the given SymbTr score
 - Extract section boundaries from both the implicit and explicit section information given in the SymbTr scores.
 Analyse the melody and lyrics of each section independently and apply semiotic labeling to each section accordingly.
+- Extract annotated phrase boundaries in the SymbTr-txt scores.
+- Add [automatically computed phrase boundaries](https://github.com/MTG/makam-symbolic-phrase-segmentation) in the SymbTr-txt scores.
 - Query relevant metadata from MusicBrainz, if the [MBID](https://musicbrainz.org/doc/MusicBrainz_Identifier) is supplied.
+- Read the metadata stored in the header of the mu2 file.

 Usage
 =======